On the operator norm of non-commutative polynomials in deterministic matrices and iid Haar unitary matrices: Proof of Theorem , the main result

 \end{proof}

-We can now prove the following intermediary lemma that will allow us to derive Lemma \ref{simplification}.
+We can now prove the following intermediary lemma that will allow us to derive Lemma \ref{2optilll}.
 This lemma is the only one where the law of $U^N$ actually plays an important part.
-In other words the fact that $U^N$ is a vector of random unitary i.i.d. matrices of size $N$ whose law is invariant by multiplication by a matrix of $SU_N(\R)$ will be the crux of the proof.
+To be more precise, we use the invariance of the law of a Haar unitary matrix by multiplication by a deterministic unitary matrix.

-\begin{lemma} We define $Y_t^k$ as in Proposition \ref{limite_trace}, we set \begin{itemize} \item $P_{l,l'} = I_N\otimes E_{l,l'}\otimes I_M$, \item $q = A\ e^{\i y P}\ B$. \end{itemize}
+\begin{lemma} We define $Y_t^k$ as in Proposition \ref{2limite_trace}, we set \begin{itemize} \item $P_{l,l'} = I_N\otimes E_{l,l'}\otimes I_M$, \item $q = A\ e^{\i y P}\ B$. \end{itemize}

 Then for every $M,N\in\N$, $t\in\R^+$ and $y\in\R$,